 - The first asteroid, Ceres (975 km diameter), was

 discovered in this region in 1801.
-This inspired a number of
+This inspired a series of

-systematic searches for asteroids, continuing to today.
-Ceres is
+concerted, systematic searches for asteroids, continuing to today.

-large enough and round enough to now be classified as a "dwarf
+Ceres is large enough and round enough to now be classified as

-planet"; but none of the other asteroids are in this category.
+a "dwarf planet"; but none of the other asteroids are in this

-planets."
-(Well, I said the nomenclature was messy.)
+as "minor planets."
+(Well, I said the nomenclature was

 Here is a sample animation of

 asteroid detection with an electronic camera [University of Washington].

 Here is a video of asteroid Eros'